gregbayer/logcatcher/README.md

 Note: The example scripts are designed to be run on an ubuntu EC2 instance and may need to be modified to work in your environment.

-1. Provisition a machine on EC2 or elsewhere.
+1. Provision a machine on EC2 or elsewhere.
 2. Download & build & install [Scribe](https://github.com/facebook/scribe).
-You may also need to build/install Scribe dependencies like [Boost](http://www.boost.org/) and and [Thrift](http://thrift.apache.org/download/) and FB303 (included with thrift in contrib/fb303/).
+You may also need to build/install Scribe dependencies like [Boost](http://www.boost.org/) and [Thrift](http://thrift.apache.org/download/) and FB303 (included with thrift in contrib/fb303/).
 3. Download & install [Tornado](http://www.tornadoweb.org/)
 4. git clone git@github.com:gregbayer/logcatcher.git; cd logcatcher
 6. See the Config section to setup your scribe log directory.